callzhang/blynk_mqtt_python/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## License
+This project is licensed under the MIT License.
+See the LICENSE.md file for details.
+You can find a copy of the MIT License text at https://opensource.org/licenses/MIT.

+## Acknowledgements
+This SDK was developed by referencing the capabilities of the Blynk MQTT API and drew structural inspiration from the original [blynk-library-python](https://github.com/vshymanskyy/blynk-library-python) SDK by Volodymyr Shymanskyy.